HETCLIF-ECRs/HETCLIF-ECRs.github.io/source/hackathon.rst

 Data Access
 -----------

-The data is stored on JASMIN under ``/gws/nopw/j04/terrafirma/RAMIP``.
+- The data is stored on JASMIN under ``/gws/nopw/j04/terrafirma/RAMIP``.
+- Current JASMIN users will need to apply for access to the ``TerraFIRMA GWS``, if they haven't already.

 Preparation
 -----------